dimanech/scroll-snap-carousel/README.md

 # Snap scroll carousel

-"Classical" carousels huge libraries could be easily replaced by native scroll functionality
- - that would contribute to grater UX, better performance and progressive enhancement practice.
+"Classical" carousels huge libraries could be easily replaced by native scroll functionality.
+This would contribute to grater UX, better performance and progressive enhancement approach.

 You probably know that scroll is very complex functionality that very hard to implement without access to native OS API.
 That's why native scroll is more comfortable for the user (on modern desktop and mobile) than any point-and-click functionality.

 ## CSS snap points

-But in classical "carousels", you are expected some snapping of scrolling.
+Carousel in most cases could be substituted with horizontal scroll view, but in classical "carousels", you are expected some snapping of scrolling.
-And it could be done with CSS.

-It has been 3 years or so when this API available for browsers.
+And it has been 3 years or so when this API available for browsers.

 * [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-snap-type)
 * [W3C v1](https://www.w3.org/TR/2015/WD-css-snappoints-1-20150326/)